 What is the best way of looking at them?

-If a child is not talking and understanding in the expected way it is obviously worth taking account of all aspects of his or her life –brothers and sisters? older? or younger? grandparents, the extended family, the family heritage, and more.
+If a child is not talking and understanding in the expected way it is obviously worth taking account of all aspects of his or her life –brothers and sisters, grandparents, the family heritage, and more.
 It is obvious that long experience of speech and language is crucial for development – as shown by the tragic case of children brought up by wolves or dogs or in criminal isolation.
 The effects are typically life-long.
 And in obvious ways there is variation between the forms of speech and language in adjacent communities where the only barrier is by geographical address or cultural identity.
 All aspects of life have a bearing on speech and language.